 Where do I come to when I arrive at Glyndwr University?

 If you are starting in September, a few weeks before the start of term the induction pages will show, based on your course, where you need to go on arrival on the first day of term.
-You will either need go to your subject base room or to the William Aston Hall (located next to Main Reception) for 9am.
+You will either need to go to your subject base room or to the William Aston Hall (located next to Main Reception) for 9am.

 What should I bring with me on my first day at university?

-At enrolment you will be required to show your identify document (photographic id such as a passport or driving licence), your transcripts of results/certificates and a copy of your offer letter.
+At enrolment, you will be required to show your identity document (photographic id such as a passport or driving licence), your transcripts of results/certificates and a copy of your offer letter.
 Make sure you bring paper and pens so you can take notes.
 You may also wish to bring a bottle of water (getting to know your fellow students can be thirsty work!) and some cash to buy a drink and lunch.